jcgertig/react-pundit/README.md

 params needed to run the checks and exposing `passesPermissions` which return a boolean `true` of `false` for if the user has the permissions required.

 Look at the source for `VisibleIf` for reference.
+This is a bit cleaner not handling the case of more than one child.

 ```javascript
 class VisibleIf extends PunditComponent {